 Sell other things

-1. you don’t use or need and
+1. you don’t use or need, or

-2. can be sold for real money.
+2. can be sold for real money

 Even if you’re selling $10 and $20 items, it adds up.
 During hard times, every little bit helps.
 Yes, it takes time, but a lot can be done online when you would have been sitting on the couch anyway.